 Substance misuse creates a stronghold on our brains in several ways.

 Substance use disorders are an illness, not a life sentence.

-Some people think addiction is about a lack of willpower — that someone with a drug or alcohol problem simply doesn’t want to get better and could easily quit if they really tried.
+Some people think substance misuse is about a lack of willpower — that someone with a drug or alcohol problem simply doesn’t want to get better and could easily quit if they really tried.
 That couldn’t be further from the truth.
-Addiction is far more complex and less forgiving than many people realize.
+Substance misuse is far more complex and less forgiving than many people realize.

 "Tweak" author Nic Sheff speaks about how his addiction changed his parents' lives.Close

 Discover Tom's story about his dependence on painkillers, how it took over his life, and how treatment helped.Close

 People use drugs and alcohol for many reasons.
 They may experiment or use just for fun, to relax, or to cope with emotions such as stress, depression, or anxiety.

 When drug or alcohol use changes from an occasional recreational activity and begins to cause problems in a person’s day-to-day life, this can constitute substance misuse.